ON THIS PAGE

 Requirements

-No special configuration beyond device initialization is required before you configure this example, although it should be noted that this example was configured and tested using an MX240 device.
+No special configuration beyond device initialization is required before you configure this example.

 Overview

-on conditions including: Type of chassis, model, routing-engine, virtual
+conditions such as these: Type of chassis, model, routing-engine, virtual chassis

-chassis member, cluster node, and start and optional end time of day
+member, cluster node, and start and optional end time of day or date.

 If you specify multiple conditions in a single configuration group, all conditions must be met before the configuration group is applied.